Re-evaluating your super can impact the climate emergency.

-When it comes to healthcare professionals, we are committed to a better world, but this needs to include our actions outside of the hospital.
+As healthcare professionals, we committed to a better world.
+However, this needs to include our actions outside of the hospital.

-It is confronting to think that we may be profiting from our super being invested in companies that are huge carbon polluters.
+Ultimately, we may profit from our super being invested in companies that are huge carbon polluters.

 We cannot stand idle and be indifferent, we must take action.
 Re-evaluating your super can impact the climate emergency.